-Browse with your pooch at East City Bookshop!
-This cute little bookstore welcomes dogs to trot alongside its patrons and sniff around the shelves as long as your dog is leashed and well-behaved.
+You can browse with your pooch at East City Bookshop!
+This cute little bookstore welcomes dogs.
+They can trot alongside you and sniff around the shelves as long as your dog is leashed and well-behaved.
 They may even give your pup some treats!

 3. Founders Park

 Give your dog some much-needed freedom in Founders Park.
 This park has an entire area where dogs are free to run off-leash.
-Have a picnic, take a hike, and play fetch to his heart’s content at this scenic spot.
+You can have a picnic, take a hike with your dog, and play fetch to your dog’s heart’s content at this scenic spot.

 After a day full of fun, you want to make sure you have a place to stay where your dog will be welcome.
 Start your research with these dog-friendly hotels in Washington, D.C.: